coder/coder/coderd/database/sqlxqueries/README.md

     },
 ```

-Unfortunately, the VSCode extension does not support both go template and postgres highlighting.
+The VSCode extension does not support both go template and postgres highlighting.
+I suggest you use Postgres highlighting, as it is much easier to work with.
 You can switch between the two with:

 1. `ctl + shift + p`
 1. "Change language Mode"